zeecomedia/new-chatbot/README.md

-# chatbot-api for a coding interview project using openai api endpoint
+# chatbot-api  a coding interview project using openai api endpoint